AbrahamFergie/bookstore-af/README.md

-[X]  Books entered in the system are listed on the home page, in pages of 10 [X]  Users can search for books by title OR by author OR by genre, and search results will be presented in a new page [X]  Users can view book details on a book detail page, linked to from the listing or search pages [X]  All code submissions are peer reviewed via GitHub PR by at least two members of the team, and master is always in a            stable      state (tests passed, site functions)
+[X]  Books entered in the system are listed on the home page, in pages of 10 [X]  Users can search for books by title OR by author OR by genre, and search results will be presented in a new page [X]  Users can view book details on a book detail page, linked to from the listing or search pages [X]  All code submissions are peer reviewed via GitHub PR by at least two members of the team.

  The artifact produced is properly licensed, preferably with the MIT license.